Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 Nodes that are involved in the transaction don't have the private payload at all.
 As a result, all nodes share a common public state created through public transactions and have a local unique private state.

-This model imposes a restriction in the ability to modify state in private transactions.
-Since a common use case for a (private) contract is to read data from a public contract, the virtual machine has the ability to jump into read only mode.
-For each call from a private contract to a public contract, the virtual machine changes to read only mode.
-If the virtual machine is in read only mode, and the code tries to make a state change, the virtual machine stops execution and throws an exception.

 ### State verification

 To determine if nodes are in sync, the public state root hash is included in the block.